spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/configure-services.md

 ## Webdriver

-ChromeDriver is provided as a webdriver service by default, but you can switch to PhantomJS as described below.
+ChromeDriver is provided as a web driver service by default, but you can switch to PhantomJS as described in the following sections.

 ### ChromeDriver

-[ChromeDriver](https://chromedriver.chromium.org/) is a thin wrapper on WebDriver and [Chromium](https://chromedriver.chromium.org/) headless browser.
+[ChromeDriver](https://chromedriver.chromium.org/) is a thin wrapper on WebDriver and a [Chromium](https://chromedriver.chromium.org/) headless browser.
 It is used for automating web page interaction, JavaScript execution, and other testing-related activities.
 It provides full-control API to make end-to-end testing flexible and comfortable.

-{% info_block warningBox "Default service" %}
+{% info_block infoBox "Default service" %}

 Chromedriver is provided as a service by default.
 You may only need to use this configuration if you are running an older version of the Docker SDK or if you've previously switched to another WebDriver.